CDCgov/ixa/examples/infection-by-group/README.md

 B--k_2-->A
 ```

-Note that this example considers regions where each individual must be part of one and only one region.
-Regions can also have a hierarchy, so that the region `A` fits into a larger region of, say, North America.
-However, we view regions as a special case of the generic "group" where there are some stratifying characteristics, and people can fit into zero, one, or many of the classes of a group (like an individual being part of the group of people that visit the supermarket, the library, and/or the DMV).

 The global model parameters are as follows:
 * `population_size`: number of individuals by group (in this example, we assume that each region has the same number of people to start)
-* `k`: number of stratified population groups/regions
+* `k`: number of population groups/regions
-* `foi`: initial force of infection in eah stratified group, vector of size `k`
+* `foi_sin_shift`: for ease in this example, imagine that the force of infection is sin(foi_sin_shift * t) + 1; this parameter specifies that phase shift for each region, so is a vector of length `k`
-* `infection_period`: time that an individual spends from infection to recovery
+* `infection_period`: base time that an individual spends from infection to recovery, gets scaled by number of infecteds in region
-* `movement`: pair-wise movement rates, square matrix of length `k`
+* `movement`: pair-wise movement rates, square matrix of length `k` coded as a vector of lenfth `k` where each element is a vector of length `k`

 ## Architecture

+The basic structure of the model is as follows:

+* A `Population Loader`, which places `population_size` people each into every one of `k` regions and attaches an infection status of susceptible to every individual.
+* A `Transmission Manager`, which schedules the time for the next infectious attempt.
+Because the force of infection is not constant, it is slightly more complicated to schedule infectious attempts that are consistent with this changing force of infection.
+In this particular example, we employ rejection sampling as a way to sample time-varying infectiousness.
+* An `Infection Manager`, which listens for infections and schedules recoveries.
+This is no different from the previous example.
+* A `Movement Manager` which enables people to move across regions based on specified rates.
+* A `Report Writer` module, which listens for infections and recoveries and writes output to csv files, containing region-stratified disease patterns.

+Note that this will require some kind of parameter loading utility from `ixa` which reads from a config file / command line arguments, and exposes values to modules as global properties.

 As in other `ixa` models, the simulation is managed by a central `Context` object which loads parameters, initializes user-defined modules, and starts a callback execution loop:

 ```rust